Credit Cards Balance Transfer Credit Cards

 Warning

-If you’re not going to use all of them, make sure to shred any unused checks instead of just throwing them away.
-This way no one else can draw money from your credit line.
+Shred any unused checks instead of just throwing them away.
+This way no one can steal them and draw money from your credit line.

 When is a balance transfer check a good idea?

-Also, double-check to see if you can get a better 0% APR offer from a different credit card — maybe for a longer period or with a lower balance transfer fee.
-Even if the idea of applying for another credit card is unappealing, it can be worth it if you stand to save a lot more that way.
+Also, double-check to see if you can get a better intro APR offer from a different credit card — maybe with a longer period or a lower balance transfer fee.
+Even if you didn’t initially plan to get another credit card, it can be worth it if you stand to save a lot more.

 Card name Intro balance transfer offer Balance transfer fee Annual fee Credit required